LASzip/LASzip/design/blueprint.rst

 **6. Specification Document**

 The LASzip compressor is currently only documented via an open source reference implementation in C++.
 In order to create LASzip compressors and decompressors in other programming languages it is currently necessary to step through the (reasonably well documented) C++ source code.
 We hope that funds can be made available that allow us to hire technical writers who can create a proper specification document that describes the open LASzip compressed LiDAR format.

+Please join us to continue the already on-going discussion in the `"LAS room" <http://groups.google.com/group/lasroom>`_ where we will finalize the feature set in an open censensus process.